 It can take up to six sessions every four weeks to see an 80% reduction in hair growth.
 You may need to get maintenance treatments once a year for a couple of years at least.

 Is laser treatment guaranteed to work?

 Some people see better results than others so, no, the results aren’t guaranteed.
-You can however, expect an 85% hair reduction.
+You can, however, expect an 85% hair reduction.
 It’s impossible to know for sure the hair re-growth rate of anyone.
 Some people never have to shave again while others experience some re-growth after several months.
-As technology advances the result rate is sure to improve.
+As technology advances the resulting rate is sure to improve.

 Does laser hair removal hurt?